thosgood/this-weeks-finds/markdown/51-100/week092.md

 itself is called $M$.

 I can hear you wonder, what exactly *is* this thing s?
-What *is* this process M?
-Well, I gave the technical answer in
-["Week 89"](#week89) --- but the point is that $n$-category theory is deliberately designed to be so general that it covers pretty much anything you could want!
+What *is* this process $M$?
+Well, I gave the technical answer in ["Week 89"](#week89) --- but the point is that $n$-category theory is deliberately designed to be so general that it covers pretty much anything you could want!
 For example, $s$ could be the set of real numbers